darthrellimnad/evergreen-functional-fe-web-app/README.md

 - Single page or progressive web apps.
 - Isomorphic web applications.
 - Accessible web games that don't require much graphical power.
-- Integration orchestrator between a Web Assembly or plugin process and DOM.
+- Integration orchestrator between Web Assembly, Web Worker, or Plugin processes and the DOM.
 - Non-traditional "web tools" that are only really feasible with JS.
 - Web apps that require lots of async data communication, user interaction and correctness on the FE.
 - Accessible digital art projects.